Pediatric Rheumatology Fellowship

 Edward Behrens, MD (Division Chief): Ed first discovered his passion for Pediatric Rheumatology during his medical school rotation in the Division at CHOP in 2000.
 It was so awesome that he never left.
 Now as chief, he aspires to lead the Division to provide the same incredible training experience he was fortunate to receive.
 His research interests include Toll-like Receptor and cytokine biology, particularly as they relate to cytokine storm syndromes.
 Dr. Behrens started the CHOP Immune Dysregulation Program.
 When not at work he enjoys duplicate contract bridge, playing the trombone, and watching The Office with his daughter.

 Jay Mehta, MD (Fellowship Program Director): Jay came back to CHOP after 5 years away after fellowship.
 He was drawn back to CHOP by the incredible fellows, faculty, and resources (both clinical and research) that are here.
-Nationally, he serves as the Treasurer for CARRA.
+Nationally, he serves as the Vice President for CARRA.
 Jay's fun fact: he won a car on an episode of Wheel of Fortune in high school, but sadly lost the evidence when he left the VHS tape on top of a toaster oven in college.
-When not at CHOP, Jay loves exploring Philly restaurants with his wife, throwing spontaneous dance parties with his 11-year old daughter, and riding the 40 bus for hours with his 6-year old son.
+When not at CHOP, Jay loves exploring Philly restaurants with his wife, throwing spontaneous dance parties with his daughter, and watching Premier League soccer and cheering on the Philadelphia Union with his son.

 Emily Liebling, MD: Emily completed her fellowship at CHOP in June 2020.
 She currently cares for patients at the CHOP Specialty Care Center in Princeton-Plainsboro, NJ.
 Her clinical interests lie in uveitis, particularly JIA-associated uveitis.
 She is a born and bred New Yorker and completed residency training at the Children’s Hospital at Montefiore, but now calls Philadelphia home.
 In her spare time, she enjoys spending time with family (at home and at work), being the brunt of divisional jokes, reading, exploring Philadelphia museums, and being a champion board gamer.